annievu22/AirBnB_Project/README.md

 ## 1. Overview

-This project analyzes over 100,000 Airbnb listings across New York City to uncover patterns in pricing, availability, and property types.
-By combining SQL querying and Tableau visualization, the analysis supports data-driven decision-making for both hosts and platform users.
+This project analyzes over 100,000 Airbnb listings in New York City using Python (pandas, seaborn, matplotlib) and visualizes findings with Tableau.
+It focuses on pricing patterns, room type distribution, neighborhood activity, and availability to support smarter hosting and booking decisions.

-The project uses a cleaned dataset from Kaggle and applies CTEs, aggregation, filtering, and joins to extract insights.
-Results are visualized through an interactive Tableau dashboard.

 ---